Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 show_chord: Whether or not the chord is analyzed in real time by musical logic

 show_notes: whether to show the current notes in real time when playing

+show_notes_delay: the delay of the display of currently playing notes and chord types relative to the notes played

 get_off_drums: If True, in midi playback mode, if you choose to merge all tracks, the drum tracks will be removed after the MIDI file is read (if any) to avoid the demo chords being scrambled by the drum notes.